SQL Server 2016 Release Notes

 - For a complete list of updates, see SQL Server 2016 Service Pack 2 release information

-The SQL Server 2016 (13.x) SP2 installation may require reboot after installation.
-As a best practice, we recommend to plan and perform a reboot following the installation of SQL Server 2016 (13.x) SP2.
+The SQL Server 2016 (13.x) SP2 installation may require restart after installation.
+As a best practice, we recommend to plan and perform a restart following the installation of SQL Server 2016 (13.x) SP2.

 Performance and scale related improvements included in SQL Server 2016 (13.x) SP2.